 The Materials Needed to Make a Disc Golf Disc

-In the early days of disc golf discs manufacturing, there were a lot of materials that were used.
-But now, in the modern era of the sport, a disc is usually made out of a certain type of plastic called polypropene.
+In the early days of disc golf disc manufacturing, manufacturers used a variety of materials.
+However, in the modern era of the sport, manufacturers typically craft discs from a specific type of plastic known as polypropene.

-There are also other materials that are used to make disc golf discs including polyethylene, thermoplastic elastomer (TPE), and polyurethane plastics.
+Manufacturers also use other materials like polyethylene, thermoplastic elastomer (TPE), and polyurethane plastics to make disc golf discs.
 Other manufacturers may have other disc golf material but thermoplastic resins are the most prominent in the industry due to the different benefits it offers.

 For one, this type of plastic has a special reshaping ability, stability, and high-impact resistance.
 Furthermore, another factor that makes thermoplastic resin perfect for disc making is it’s harmless to the environment because it is recyclable and does not emit a bad odor and other toxic smells during the manufacturing process.